-The US Congress passed the Orphan Drug Act in 1983 to provide incentives for developing treatments for orphan diseases (Kesselheim 2010).
-The incentives include (1) a federal funding of grants and contracts to perform clinical trials of orphan products, (2) a tax credit of 50% of clinical testing costs, (3) an exclusive right to market the orphan drug for 7 years from the date of marketing approval, (4) a priority review by the FDA, and (5) a waiver of the drug application fees.
+The US Congress passed the Orphan Drug Act in 1983 to provide incentives for developing treatments for orphan diseases (Kesselheim, 2010).
+The incentives include (1) federal funding of grants and contracts to perform clinical trials of orphan products; (2) a tax credit of 50 percent of clinical testing costs; (3) an exclusive right to market the orphan drug for 7 years from the date of marketing approval; (4) priority review by the FDA; (5) waiver of the drug application fees.
 Within the class of orphan drugs, the amount of data submitted to support regulatory approval varies greatly.
-For example, on October 23, 2015, the FDA approved Strensiq (asfotase alfa) as the first treatment for perinatal, infantile, and juvenile-onset hypophosphatasia (FDA Communication 2015).
-Asfotase alfa, administered via injection three or six times a week, works by replacing the enzyme responsible for forming an essential mineral in the normal bone.
+For example, on October 23, 2015, the FDA approved Strensiq® (asfotase alfa) as the first approved treatment for perinatal, infantile and juvenile-onset hypophosphatasia.
+Asfotase alfa, administered via injection three or six times a week, works by replacing the enzyme responsible for forming an essential mineral in normal bone.
 The latter has been shown to improve patient overall clinical outcomes.

-The approval was based on results from 99 patients who received asfotase alfa treatment for up to 6.5 years in four prospective, nonrandomized studies.
+The initial approval was based on the results from 99 patients who received asfotase alfa treatment for up to 6.5 years in four prospective, non-randomized studies.
 Study results showed that patients with the target condition and treated with asfotase alfa had improved overall survival compared with control patients selected from a natural history study group.